Modified Hamiltonian Monte Carlo for Bayesian inference: Introduction

 \section{Introduction}

-Despite the complementary nature, Hamiltonian dynamics and Metropolis Monte Carlo had never been considered jointly until the \emph{Hybrid Monte Carlo} method was formulated in the seminal paper by \citet*{DKPR87}.
+Despite the complementary nature, Hamiltonian dynamics and Metropolis Monte Carlo had never been considered jointly until the \emph{Hybrid Monte Carlo} method was formulated in the seminal paper by \citet{DKPR87}.
 It was originally applied to lattice field theory simulations and remained unknown for statistical applications till 1994, when R.\ Neal used the method in neural network models \citep{Neal94}.
 Since then, the common name in statistical applications is \emph{Hamiltonian Monte Carlo} (HMC).
-The practitioners-friendly guides to HMC can be found in \citep{Neal10,Betancourt:2017}, while comprehensive geometrical foundations are provided in \citep{BBLG16}.
-The conditions under which HMC is geometrically ergodic have been established recently \citep{LBBG16}.
+The practitioners-friendly guides to HMC were provided by \citet{Neal10} and \citet{Betancourt:2017}, while comprehensive geometrical foundations were set by \citet{BBLG16}.
+The conditions under which HMC is geometrically ergodic are also established \citep{LBBG16}.

 Nowadays, HMC is used in a wide range of applications---from molecular simulations to statistical problems appearing in many fields, such as ecology, cosmology, social sciences, biology, pharmacometrics, biomedicine, engineering, business.
-The software package \textsf{Stan} \citep{Stan} has contributed to the increased popularity of the method by implementing HMC based sampling within a probabilistic modeling language in which statisticians can write their models in a familiar notation.
+The software packages \textsf{Stan} \citep{Stan} and \textsf{PyMC3} \citep{salvatier2016probabilistic} have contributed to the increased popularity of the method through the implementation of HMC based sampling in a probabilistic modeling language to help statisticians writing their models in familiar notations.

 For a range of problems in computational statistics the HMC method has proved to be a successful and valuable technique.
 The efficient use of gradient information of the posterior distribution allows it to overcome the random walk behavior typical of the Metropolis-Hastings Monte Carlo method.